2-Navigating the RStudio Interface

 2. Save your script: A blank script opens in the code editor.
 Save it by clicking File > Save (choose a name and location).

 1. A blank script opens in the code editor.
-Start typing your code.
-As you would in the console.
+Start typing your code as you would in the console.

 3.1 Tips for writing code in an R script: